symfony/symfony-docs/quick_tour/the_architecture.rst

 Extending a Bundle
 ~~~~~~~~~~~~~~~~~~

-In addition to be a nice way to organize and configure your code, a bundle can
+In addition to being a nice way to organize and configure your code, a bundle can
-extend another one (bundles support inheritance).
-It allows you to override
+extend another one.
+Bundle inheritance allows you to override
-any existing bundle to customize its controllers, templates, and any file it
+any existing bundle to customize its controllers, templates, and any of its files.
-contains.
-This is where the logical names come in handy as they abstract where
+This is where the logical names come in handy, because they abstract where
 the resource is actually stored.

 For controllers, Symfony2 will automatically choose the right file according